0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

       ```
       docker ps
       ```
-      This lets you see all the containers that are currently running along with their statuses and ports.
+      This lets you see all the containers that are currently running, along with their statuses and ports.

       <div align="center">
          <img src= "../../imgs/docker-ps.png" align="center" style="border: 1px solid black"/>